MicrosoftDocs/cpp-docs/docs/intrinsics/interlockedcompareexchange-intrinsic-functions.md

 //#define SKIP_LOCKING

 // A common way of locking using _InterlockedCompareExchange.
-// Please refer to other sources for a discussion of the many issues
+// Refer to other sources for a discussion of the many issues
 // involved.
 For example, this particular locking scheme performs well
 // when lock contention is low, as the while loop overhead is small and
 // locks are acquired very quickly, but degrades as many callers want